-An area of greatest concern to foreign students who are currently studying in Japan is perhaps that related to their treatment and employment upon their return to their respective countries.
+An area of great concern to foreign students who are currently studying in Japan is perhaps related to their treatment and employment upon their return to their respective countries.
 Exactly how effectively the experience of studying in Japan can be applied is indeed a major concern.

 The establishment of Japan alumni associations by former students such as yourselves and their activities as described above will undoubtedly become a great source of encouragement for future foreign students.
 The activities of the Japan alumni associations are not only those meant for former foreign students, but are also activities that will benefit future foreign students as well.

 What is the history and geographical distribution of Japan alumni associations?